Chaneshm/kuraSkillTest/README.md

 # Step 4.
 Repeat Step #3 for each stage [week1, week2, week3] until the user completes the test or declines to continue.
 #
 # *** Potential Future Add-On ***
-# Celebrate the user if they successfully pass the Kura Skills Test
-# 	- record their name in the "winners" file forever!
+# Record the user's name in the "winners" file forever!